 Paul “Rosey” Rosen found The NBA when he was at a low point of his life.

-Despite being an accomplished athlete and Canadian hero – as a three-time Paralympian and Gold Medalist in sledge hockey – ‘Rosey’ had difficulty transitioning away from being a celebrated athlete.
+Despite being an accomplished athlete and Canadian hero – being a three-time Paralympian and Gold Medalist in sledge hockey – ‘Rosey’ had difficulty transitioning away from the life of an athlete.
 He was low on finances and had no one to turn to – he was embarrassed by his situation.

-Flashing the grit and determination that made Paul the oldest rookie sledge hockey player in the sport’s history, he began researching and reaching out for resources that could help with his struggles.
-An old friend told him about The National Benefit Authority, a company that assists differently-abled Canadians like Rosey in recovering Canadian disability tax benefits.
+Flashing the grit and determination that made Paul the oldest rookie sledge hockey player in the sport’s history, he began researching and reaching out for disability resources that could help with his struggles.
+An old friend told him about The National Benefit Authority, a company that assists differently-abled Canadians like Rosey in filling out the Disability Tax Credit application and recovering Canadian disability benefits.

-Rosey was back on his feet and Akiva Medjuck, CEO and founder of The NBA, was inspired by his perseverance and courage that led him to his office in the first place: his desire to educate, motivate, and inspire differently-abled Canadians to live life to its potential.
+Rosey was back on his feet and Akiva Medjuck, CEO and founder of The NBA, was inspired by his perseverance and courage that led him to his office door: his desire to educate, motivate, and inspire Canadians with a long term disability to live life to its potential.

 From then on, Rosey found a purpose to his life after sports – he became the ambassador and spokesperson for The National Benefit Authority.
-Together, Rosey and The NBA regularly advocate for the inclusiveness of disabled Canadians and their financial right to access the Disability Tax Credit.
+Together, Rosey, Akiva Medjuck and The NBA regularly advocate for the inclusiveness of Canadians with a long term disability and their financial right to access the Canadian Disability Tax Credit.